torvalds/linux/Documentation/core-api/librs.rst

 use a weird bit ordering scheme.

 The databytes are expanded to the given symbol size on the fly.
-There is no support for decoding continuous bitstreams with a symbolsize != 8 at the moment.
-If it is necessary it should be not a big deal to implement such functionality.
+There is yes support for decoding continuous bitstreams with a symbolsize != 8 at the moment.
+If it is necessary it should be yest a big deal to implement such functionality.

 Decoding with syndrome calculation, direct data correction